sunfounder/3in1-kit/README.md

 <a id="update"></a>
 ## Update:
+2023-12-13:
+- Add wiring videos for all car projects projects

 2023-10-24:
 - Modify the project codes that involve the infrared receiver, and remove the LED from the circuit to prevent interference with the reception.